arjunc12/Plant-Architecture/README.md

 ## Funding Acknowledgment

-This work is supported by the National Science Foundation, Division of Mathematical Sciences, Mathematical Biology Program (Grant DMS-2220168).RetryClaude does not have the ability to run the code it generates yet.
+This work is supported by the National Science Foundation, Division of Mathematical Sciences, Mathematical Biology Program (Grant DMS-2220168).

 ## Contributors